pebll/topcap/cpp/AI_GUIDELINES.md

    - Provide plain text answers and instructions
    - Focus on CLI commands and explanations
    - Do not assume code changes are wanted
-   - Keep answers as short as possible
+   - **BE AS SHORT AS POSSIBLE** - one-liner answers are fine when appropriate
+   - Only develop/implement if explicitly asked

 3. **When User Asks for Help**
    - Read and understand the code